Heidi Allen

 Heidi Suzanne Allen (born 18 January 1975) is a British businesswoman and former politician who served as the Member of Parliament (MP) for South Cambridgeshire from 2015 to 2019.
 Initially elected as a Conservative, she resigned from the party in February 2019, joining and later serving as acting leader of Change UK.
 She resigned from Change UK in June of the same year, and joined the Liberal Democrats in October 2019.
 She announced on 29 October of that year that she would not stand for re-election at the next general election.

 Early life and career

 Allen was born in 1975 in Notton, a small rural village near Wakefield in West Yorkshire.
 Her mother is German; her father worked for the colour division of ICI.

+She attended Wakefield Girls' High School, where gained nine GCSEs in August 1991, and Maths, Physics, and Chemistry A-levels in August 1993.
+She played alto saxophone in the school swing band.

-She attended Wakefield Girls' High School, before receiving a BSc degree in astrophysics from University College London (1993–1996).
+She received a BSc degree in astrophysics from University College London (1993–1996).

 Allen worked in corporate positions, including with ExxonMobil and the Royal Mail.
 In 2008, she joined the family classic-motorcycle paints business, RS Bike Paints Limited, established by her parents in 1978 and now run by her husband Phil Allen.

 Allen has said she was inspired to become active in politics after watching the scenes of the Tottenham riots; she first became a councillor in St Albans.
 Allen served as a councillor for 18 months before making a bid to become an MP.